 Our list of our favorite downtown nightspots covers dance clubs and discos, dark, interesting bars filled with interesting (and sometimes dark and mysterious) people; it also covers two hotel bar must-hits – which we think is pretty unusual in the 'best nightlife' category.
 Or maybe being a Memphian, I just have a really high expectation of a hotel bar.
 But I digress.

 Beale Street is definitely the spot to start or finish your evening, depending on how adventurous you're feeling.
 With a killer house band cranking out the blues at B.B..
-King's, the three-story dance palace Club 152 the spot for dancing the night away, and the drinking goats at Silky O'Sullivan's, Beale is full of options.
+King's and the drinking goats at Silky O'Sullivan's, Beale is full of options.

 To really get a feel for Memphis' best nightlife, hit these ten spots.
 If nothing else, you'll discover the real Memphis.

 An Irish dueling piano pub with beer-loving goats?
 Nothing quite compares with what awaits you at Silky O'Sullivan's.
 Located in the heart of Memphis nightlife on Beale Street, Silky's serves up Southern pub grub and ice-cold beer in a raucous college atmosphere.
 After that, you'll be ready to buy a beer for the goats out on the patio, who have developed quite a taste for it and will suck the whole thing down.
 Silky's is also a great place to catch some local bands and later in the evening, the dueling piano show.